abmist/s2ci/README.md

 __*school_donations.py*__

+* In this project it is used the micro framework Flask to build a server.
 * Import the required modules.
-* This project uses the micro framework Flask.
-* Set the connection to database (database name, fields that will be used, etc.) The current configuration is for working locally.
+* Set the connection to database (database name, port, fields that will be used, etc.) The current configuration is for working locally.
 * Set the routes to render the templates.

 __*html templates*__